for satisfaction with History courses

 It also allows your tutors get to know you and how best to aid your development.

-Our BA (Hons) Medieval and Early Modern History course uses a range of assessments methods, including:
+Our BA (Hons) Modern History course uses a range of assessments methods, including:

 - Source evaluations and reviews